Foundations-of-HPC/High-Performance-Computing-2023/ASSIGNMENTS/exercise1.md

 ## Steps to be performed:

  - download and install the OSU benchmark available at this page: https://mvapich.cse.ohio-state.edu/benchmarks/
- - select a whole computational node, i.e. an epyc one
+ - select a two whole computational node, i.e. two  epyc nodes
- - select an additional tblocking MPI collective operation you want to test among one of the following five listed below.
+ - select an additional tblocking MPI collective operation you want to test among one of the following four listed above.
- - familiarize with the `osu_bcast` and the additional collective operation you choose: run several repetions of the programs and collect performance number, estimating the error in order to have a baseline for the operation
+ - familiarize with the `osu_bcast` and the additional collective operation you choose: run several repetions of the programs and collect performance number, estimating the error in order to have a baseline for the two operations.
  - select for the two collective operation (bcast, mandatory for all, and the one you selected) at most three possible algorithms and perform the same set of measurements of the previous step.
  - collect and compare numbers among the baseline and the algorithms you choose.
- - try to understand/infer the performance model behind the algorithms you selected.\
+ - try to understand/infer the performance model behind the algorithms you selected.
  - report your result in a nice report and prepare a short presentation (no more that 10 slides)

-## how to selet the openMPI algorithms available
+## how to select the openMPI algorithms available

-By means of the 'oompi_info' we can see the detailed information about the openMPI implmentation we have on ORFEO cluster:
+Open MPI architecture is based on software components, plugged into the library kernel.
+A component provides functionality with specific implementation features.
+For instance, a collective component known as *Tuned* implements different algorithms for each collective operation defined in MPI as a sequence of point-to-point transmissions between the involved processes.
-We focus here only on the  MCA coll tuned set of parameters: and we report the most important parameter accordingly to most important collective operations
+By means of the 'oompi_info' we can see the detailed information about the openMPI implementation and parameter that one can choose in order to select different algorithms.
+In the following we report the parameter you neeed to choose to select different algorithms for the following collective operations:

   - barrier
   - broadcast